Elladavyson/Antidepressant_MWAS/README.md

 `MRS_assoc.R`: Rscript to run GLMM of antidepressant exposure ~ MRS + covariates (age, sex, WBC proportions, Batch, AHRR methylation and genetic PCs).

 *NB* The `MRS_assoc.R` script is a template for modelling the association between the phenotype and MRS, however we anticipate the use of other models to account for population and family structure of individual cohorts.
-Please return the coefficients and statistics of the model alongside McFadden's pseudo-R2 (more detail in the README.md in this folder).
+In this case, please follow usual pipelines and return the coefficients and statistics of the model, McFadden's pseudo-R2 (more detail in the README.md in this folder), and documentation of the model used.

 ### Contact